$125 Find Cheap Flights from California to Massachusetts

 • How many cities have direct flights to Massachusetts?

 From California, there are direct flights to Massachusetts from 3 cities.
-The city with the most direct flights is Los Angeles, with 377 direct flights each week.
+The cities with the most direct flights are Los Angeles and San Francisco, both with 419 direct flights each week.

 • How many direct flights to Massachusetts are there each day?